-The report highlight five key attributes and behaviours on which to build the kind of partnerships that are going to be required in future:
+The report highlight five key attributes and behaviors on which to build the kind of partnerships that are going to be required in future:

-- Client and market knowledge – can your suppliers navigate your organisation and provide relevant, informed guidance?
+- Client and market knowledge – can your suppliers navigate your organization and provide relevant, informed guidance?